Bitcoin-IPC: Scaling Bitcoin with a Network of Proof-of-Stake Subnets: Evaluation

 In \Cref{sec:transfer-size-vs-n-transfers} we observed that \bitcoinIpc can effectively increase the throughput of Bitcoin by as much as \emph{23x} through batching transfers.
 We now explore this improvement in more detail, varying the number of target subnets and of total number of transfers batched together.

-The Bitcoin network has an average throughput of approx.~1,667 vB per second (it finalizes one block of size at most 1K vB every approx. 10 minutes).
+The Bitcoin network has an average throughput of approx.~1,667 vB per second (it finalizes one block of size at most 1M~vB every approx. 10 minutes).
 This corresponds to 7 transactions (of average size) per second.
-The protocol of \bitcoinIpc essentially compresses Bitcoin transfers, so that one transfer requires significantly less than 141~vBytes to be processed by Bitcoin.
+The protocol of \bitcoinIpc essentially compresses Bitcoin transfers, so that one monetary transfer fits in significantly less than 141~vBytes.
 This effectively increases the throughput in terms of tps.
 In \Cref{fig:throughput-vs-n-transfers} we report the maximum throughput (in tps) we can achieve by batching transfers in \bitcoinIpc.